zhm/kw/readme.md

 # kill whitespace

-Kill whitespace from the command line.
+Kill dead whitespace from the command line.

 ## Installation